kbighorse/working-with-me/README.md

 ## About Me

 I've been a professional software developer for over five years (my technical abilities are below).
 I'm based in Chicago, Illinois.
+My pronounse are she/her.

 The main career goal is to do work and develop relationships that are meaningful, interesting, and impactful.
 In order to do this, I want to build a strong foundation of technical knowledge that goes beyond specific frameworks or trends.